MarcelGarus/server/blog/timeless-gira-hack.md

 Our home has a smart electric grid that can be controlled using [KNX](https://www.knx.org).
 In our home, a *Gira HomeServer* connects to the physical KNX wires as well as to our WiFi network and enables us to control all devices using an app.
-In [the previous article](/gira), we looked at how the Gira HomeServer communicates with the app.
+In [my previous article](/gira), we looked at how the Gira HomeServer communicates with the app.
 As a reminder, this is how the authentication phase works:

 ![comic](https://github.com/marcelgarus/server/raw/main/blog/images/gira-comic.png)

+--snip--

 More specifically, the process works like this: